allo-protocol/allo-contracts/docs/ROUND_APPLICATION.md

 ### Application Form Schema

-During round creation, the operator will asked to define a list of questions of which round manager would generate a schema, store it in a decentralized storage and save the storage protcol and hash into the round contract
+During round creation, the operator will ask to define a list of questions of which round manager would generate a schema, store it in a decentralized storage and save the storage protocol and hash into the round contract

 The application schema would be in the format as listed below: